-ARTICLE 3.
-All equipment used to review a play during the replay process and the personnel using that equipment shall be located in a separate, secure location in the press box.
+ARTICLE 3. a.
+All equipment used to review a play during the replay process and the personnel using that equipment shall be located in a separate, secure location in the traditional press box area.
 This room shall not be available or accessible to any person not directly involved in instant replay.

-As an ongoing experiment, a collaborative decision-making model during instant replay reviews that is in full compliance with Rule 12 is not limited to the press box of a stadium.
+b.
+A collaborative decision-making model during instant replay reviews that is in full compliance with Rule 12 and follows the Collaborative Replay Officiating Standards is not limited to the press box of a stadium (See Part II Officiating Standards, Section 16).